Legality of Holocaust denial: Bosnia and Herzegovina

-In May 2007 Ekrem Ajanovic, a Bosniak MP in the Bosnian Parliament proposed legislation on criminalizing denial of the Holocaust, genocide and crimes against humanity, the first time a lawmaker in Bosnia and Herzegovina had made such a suggestion.
-Bosnian Serb MPs voted against it, proposing issue should be resolved within the Criminal Code of Bosnia and Herzegovina.
+In May 2007 Ekrem Ajanovic, a Bosniak MP in the Bosnian Parliament proposed legislation criminalizing the denial of the Holocaust, genocide and crimes against humanity, the first time a lawmaker in Bosnia and Herzegovina had made such a suggestion.
+Bosnian Serb MPs voted against it, proposing the issue should be resolved within the criminal code of Bosnia and Herzegovina.
 Following this, on 6 May 2009 Bosniak MPs Adem Huskic, Ekrem Ajanovic and Remzija Kadric proposed to parliament a change to the Criminal Code of Bosnia and Herzegovina where Holocaust, genocide and crimes against humanity denial would be criminalized.
-Bosnian Serb MPs have repeatedly been against such a legislation claiming that the law "would cause disagreement and even animosity" according to SNSD member Lazar Prodanovic.
+Bosnian Serb MPs have repeatedly been opposed to such legislation claiming that the law "would cause disagreement and even animosity" according to SNSD member Lazar Prodanovic.

-On July 23, 2021, the High Representative of Bosnia and Herzegovina Valentin Inzko passed a law using the Bonn Powers given to him banning the denial of Genocides, Crimes against Humanity and War Crimes.
+On 23 July 2021, the High Representative of Bosnia and Herzegovina Valentin Inzko passed a law using the Bonn Powers given to him banning the denial of genocides, crimes against humanity and war crimes.

 Brazil

-While holocaust denial is not explicitly prohibited in Brazilian law, precedents tend to lead to conviction.
-As of 11 February 2022, several bills criminalizing the act are pending in Congress.
+While Holocaust denial is not explicitly prohibited in Brazilian law, precedents tend to lead to conviction.
+As of 11 February 2022, several bills criminalizing the act were pending in the Brazilian National Congress.

 Bulgaria

-In 2011, the Bulgarian Parliament passed amendment to the Bulgarian Criminal Code, introducing new art.
-419a.
+In 2011, the Bulgarian Parliament passed an amendment to the Bulgarian Criminal Code, introducing article 419a.

-China

-In the People's Republic of China, holocaust denial is illegal under advocating or glorifying wars of aggression or aggressive conduct, under the Law of the People's Republic of China on the Protection of Heroes and Martyrs.